-The light on your instrument panel will flash indicating that the hazard warning flashers are on.
+One of these lights on your instrument panel will flash indicating that the hazard warning flashers are on.

 Your hazard warning flashers will work once the button is pressed in regardless of the key position.

 To turn off the flashers, pull out on the collar.
 When the hazard warning flashers are on, your turn signals won't work since they are already flashing.